Mohammad-Adilkhan3/Chilli_price_prediction_and_forecasting_web/docs/prd.md

 AI-Driven Agricultural Intelligence Mobile App – Chilli Price Forecasting

 ### 1.2 Project Description
 A professional AI-powered mobile application for agricultural price intelligence, specifically focused on chilli price forecasting.
 The app provides data-driven insights, predictive analytics, and AI-powered assistance for agricultural market decision-making on iOS and Android devices.
 Designed as an enterprise-ready mobile solution with modern AI platform aesthetics optimized for touch interfaces.
-The system is trained on 24million data points to achieve industry-leading prediction accuracy of 98.2%.
+The system is trained on 100,000+ data points to achieve industry-leading prediction accuracy of 98.2%.

-\n### 1.3 Core Objectives
+### 1.3 Core Objectives
-- Deliver accurate AI-powered price predictions for agricultural commodities using large-scale training datasets (24M+ data points)
+- Deliver accurate AI-powered price predictions for agricultural commodities using large-scale training datasets (100,000+ data points)
 - Achieve 98.2% prediction accuracy using Random Forest as the best-performing model
 - Provide intelligent insights and risk alerts for market trends on mobile devices
 - Enable interactive data exploration through touch-optimized visualizations with frequency selection (Weekly, Monthly, Yearly)